About the Review Board

 Career and Appointment Opportunities

-The review board is currently looking for part-time board members.
-If you are interested, please read the job posting.
+The review board is made up of part-time board members.
 We value diversity and equality in our appointments.
 If you have any questions, please contact the Executive Director at hprbinfo@gov.bc.ca.